causiq/logary/README.md

 ### Invariants

- - The `File` target is modelled as a transaction log and trades speed against safety that the contents have been written to disk.
+ - The `File` target is modelled as a transaction log and trades speed against safety that the contents have been written to disk, but does not do the bookkeeping required to use `FILE_FLAG_NO_BUFFER`.
  - `Fatal` level events are automatically flushed/fsync-ed.
  - Only a single writer to a file is allowed at any given time.
 This invariant exists because atomic flushes to files are only possible on Linux